£30m Telford regeneration project seeks independent chair

 The chair will be tasked with leading and chairing board meetings, ensuring residents’ voices are at the heart of all decisions, working with partners to co‑design the 10‑year Pride in Place Plan, overseeing early projects that deliver visible improvements, and helping establish long‑term arrangements for community leadership and funding.

-Shortlisting takes place the following week and interviews in the week of February 23.
+Shortlisting will take place the following week and interviews will be held in the week of February 23.

 Details of the wider board recruitment process will be announced shortly afterwards.